How to copy information from one computer to another

 USB to USB connectors are found online and at most major computer retail stores.

 Today, there are dozens of online services that allow you to move and copy files from one computer to another computer.
 Alternatively, if you have only a few files you want to copy you may want to consider just sending the files through e-mail.

 CD and DVD

-If you don't have any USB drives, burning your information to a CD or DVD is another good solution to move files from one computer to another.
+If you do not have any USB drives, burning your information to a CD or DVD is another good solution to move files from one computer to another.

-For older computers that don't have a disc burner, USB, or the Internet copying files to a floppy disk may be your only alternative.
-However, if you need to copy large amounts of data from one computer to another, you should try an alternate solution since a floppy disk does not hold a lot of information.
+For older computers that do not have a disc burner, USB, or the Internet copying files to a floppy disk may be your only alternative.
+However, if you need to copy large amounts of data from one computer to another, you should try an alternate solution since a floppy disk does not hold much information.

 Direct serial connect